 Remember to remove tough skins, seeds, pips, and peels.
 You should also quarter any round and small food items, like grapes, strawberries and cherry tomatoes.
 It’s also a good idea to learn how to spot the difference between choking and gagging when introducing solid foods.

 What are the three stages of weaning?

-From six months, babies should be given a small amount of food before or after a milk feed.
-This should be at a time when they're likely to not be too hungry or tired.
-Types of food given to them at this stage can include soft sticks or florets of vegetables, soft fruits, and natural yoghurt.
-It’s a good idea to start with just one meal of purees or finger foods a day as they build up their skills and confidence.
+From six months, babies should be given a small amount of food before or after a milk feed and at a time when they're likely to not be too hungry or tired.
+These foods can include soft sticks or florets of vegetables like broccoli, soft fruits, and natural yogurt.

-- introduce a wider range of tastes and textures by offering lumpier foods and herbs and spices (but avoid added salt and sugar in their meals)
+- introduce a wider range of tastes and textures by offering lumpier foods that are flavored with herbs and spices.
+(Avoid adding extra salt and sugar to your baby’s meals, though.)

 - start to work towards offering three meals a day

 - include iron rich-foods in their meals, like legumes, dark leafy green, and whole grains

 - give your little one milk feeds responsively

 Stage three from 10 months to one year

 By this age, your little one will be able to chew food properly.
 They'll also begin to develop a pincer-like grip that helps them pick up smaller pieces of food.